eabouche/credit-risk-classification/README.md

 The purpose of this project is to analyze a dataset of historical lending activity from a peer-to-peer lending services company in order to build a model that can identify the creditworthiness of borrowers.

-The dataset to analyze includes features such as the loan size, interest rate, borrower income, debt to income, total debt and the loan status outcome.
-We are looking to predict whether a loan is "healty" (0) or "high-risk" (1) in this activity (the loan status.)
+The dataset to analyze includes ***features*** such as the loan size, interest rate, borrower income, debt to income, total debt and has one field, the loan status to be used as the  ***outcome***.
+We are looking to predict whether the outcome is "healty" (0) or "high-risk" (1) in this activity.

 Stages of the machine learning process